gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 Personally, I found it very difficult to understand how the classes, objects, and modules worked, so this assignment was all around quite difficult.
-The __innit__ function was also quite confusing, especially using it to define r, g, b, the colors themselves weren't too difficult to program.
-Ghidajisdiasidjaisjdia
+The __init__ function was also quite confusing, especially using it to define r, g, b, the colors themselves weren't too difficult to program.
+I used [this website](https://www.tutorialspoint.com/What-is-difference-between-self-and-init-methods-in-python-Class) to better understand how the __init__ function and the self instance worked.

 ## Hello vs Code